 When is it advisable to apply to more medical schools?

 If you are worried about certain aspects of your medical school admissions process, apply to as many schools as possible.
-Some of the scenarios that indicate you apply to to as many med schools as possible include:
+Some of the scenarios that indicate you apply to as many med schools as possible include:

 • GPA 3.5 or lower